vaginessa/dns-wiki/FAQ.md

 ### My Logs (logcat) are not displaying anything or always empty, why?
 > AFWall+ logs are depend on dmesg (kernel logs).
 Either your kernel disabled dmesg or it's getting overwritten quickly.
 Please check if you kernel does have an option like "Android logger Control" or something like that an enable this service.

+### Support for Android 4.3 ?
+UID 0 (root) needs 53/udp open for DNS on Android 4.3. - Enable DNS from application list.
+UID 1000 (system) needs 123/udp open for NTP. - Enable NTP from application list.

 ### Can i block incoming SMS?
 > **No**, you [can't block it via AFWall+](https://github.com/ukanth/afwall/issues/111), iptables can't block low level traffic.